Jeremy Bulloch: 1980-1983: Original trilogy

+2004-2015: Another Star Wars film and further involvement

 In 2004, Bulloch published a limited edition memoir, Flying Solo, which is a humorous account of his personal and professional life, interspersed with tales from the convention circuit.
 In 2005, for the first time in 22 years, he once again made an appearance in a Star Wars film, Revenge of the Sith.
 This time he portrayed Captain Jeremoch (a portmanteau of Bulloch's name) Colton piloting Kenobi, Bail Organa and Yoda to Coruscant in an Alderaan Cruiser (later identified as the Sundered Heart and similar to the first vessel to appear in Star Wars).
 Afterwards, Bulloch played a small cameo role in Star Wars fan films Order of the Sith: Vengeance and its sequel Downfall – Order of the Sith, alongside David Prowse and Michael Sheard.
 These fan films were made in England in support of Save the Children.

 In an interview in 2013, he expressed an interest in being involved in a future Star Wars film in some way, saying, "The lovely thing is ... if I'm wearing a helmet, no one knows how old I am."
 He subsequently denied involvement in future projects.
 Although Boba Fett did not appear in Star Wars: The Force Awakens, Bulloch hinted that a film focusing on the origins of Boba Fett would be made.
 The Book of Boba Fett, a Disney+ television series taking place after the events of Return of the Jedi, premiered in 2021.

 He was featured in the 2015 documentary Elstree 1976; a behind-the-scenes film, which focuses on the lives of some actors and extras who appeared in the Star Wars original trilogy.
 The documentary had a premiere at the BFI London Film Festival.

 He was also featured in the 2021 Disney+ documentary special, Under The Helmet: The Legacy of Boba Fett which celebrates the origins and legacy of the character.